 Jessica lives in Pawtucket with her husband Adam and two children.
 They have been homeschooling for 5 years and joined ENRICHri at the beginning of their journey.
 Jess is a work at home mom, running an in-home daycare and hand crafted decor business.
 Before becoming the Pawtucket Co-op Site Director, she played an active role in the co-op as assistant director and teacher.
 She enjoys books, the beach and all things crafty!

 Director of Wildschooling

-Once upon a time a couple of intellectual hippies made a baby amongst the eucalyptae near the pacific coast where, they later would say, they went to “pick up her soul” from the sea otter she was in her last life.
+Once upon a time a couple of intellectual hippies made a baby among the eucalypti near the pacific coast where, they later would say, they went to “pick up her soul” from the sea otter she was in her last life.
 Hippie mum discovered John Holt’s “How Children Fail” in the Mills College library’s education section, and Larkin Leaf Trainor’s future was determined.
-Guided by Holt and other brilliant thinkers, (ask her mum who) and with the help of the internet in its toddlerhood, Larkin and her siblings grew up amongst a radically unschooling tribe/community, its membership scattered across the US and internationally as well.
-Nowadays, Larkin lives an unschooling-principled lifestyle with her numerous offspring, cultivating close and supportive relationships, encouraging their lifelong learning habits and supporting their varied interests and passions, as well as continuing to develop her own skillls and feed her passions, as an entrepreneur, lady-farmer, and seeker of knowledge and power through mothering and home-making.
+Guided by Holt and other brilliant thinkers, (ask her mum who) and with the help of the internet in its toddlerhood, Larkin and her siblings grew up among a radically unschooling tribe/community, its membership scattered across the US and internationally as well.
+Nowadays, Larkin lives an unschooling-principled lifestyle with her numerous offspring, cultivating close and supportive relationships, encouraging their lifelong learning habits and supporting their varied interests and passions, as well as continuing to develop her own skills and feed her passions, as an entrepreneur, lady-farmer, and seeker of knowledge and power through mothering and home-making.

 Director of Wildschooling